AlbertoMillanC/Python_exercises_and_practices/README.md

-# Test and exercise the Python
+# Test and exercises in  Python

 ## Exercises and practice